 Road trip essentials

 Road trips are exciting but knowing what to pack can give you a stonking headache.
-Even if you’re travelling light, packing a few of these road trip essentials will make sure your journey isn’t ruined because you didn’t think to bring some of the basics.
-This packing guide will help you prepare for your road trip so you can hit the road ready for the adventure ahead.
+Even if you’re travelling light, pack a few of these road trip essentials to make sure your journey isn’t ruined because you didn’t think to bring some of the basics.
+This road trip packing guide will help you prepare so you can hit the road ready for the adventure ahead.

 Road trip navigation must haves

 We think the most important thing to make sure you have is a good travel insurance policy.
 Seriously, if you can’t afford travel insurance, you can’t afford to travel at all.
 We think World Nomads is the best provider out there, especially for long term travellers.
 You can use the widget below to look up a policy that is right for you or take a look at why we recommend them here.

 If you have a smartphone, there are a multitude of mapping apps available for download, and most of them are free.
 Check your app of choice works via your phone’s GPS to avoid hefty data charges too.
 Add a car phone mount cradle to fix your phone in position on your windscreen and an in-car charger and you’re good to go.

 If you don’t have a smartphone, you could invest in a Sat Nav.
 It’ll give you a decent screen size and plenty of features.
 Try to find one with extra USB ports for charging other electronics while you’re on the road.